Don’t make these 5 mistakes when converting your loft

 The type of roof you have will dictate much of the design.
 Certain roof types have more flexibility when it comes to design than others.
 You can find more information about the main types of loft conversions here, including roof loft extensions, hip to gable loft conversions and dormer conversions.

 Consider the layout of your loft and prioritise furniture pieces, storage and any bathroom facilities that need maximum head room.
+Check out this list of online furniture stores to help in finding designs that will accommodate your new loft design.
 Also consider the positioning of the stairs at an early stage.
 It can be a worthwhile investment to consult an architect to produce drawings to present to loft builders for quotes.
 Some loft conversion specialists also have designers within their team.

 Don’t let these common mistakes put you off.
 Having a loft conversion will transform your home.
 Just be aware of the pitfalls.
 Good Luck!